sharpicx/short/README.md

 shoutout to: <https://is.gd/> for the awesome shortened link provider.<br/>

 ## installation
-ensure that your PATH have set.
+ensure that your PATH have been set.
 ```shell
 ~$ export PATH=$HOME/.local/bin:$PATH
 ```